ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ### Sound Configuration
 1. Create a folder named `raw` in the `res` directory of your android application and add the ringtone files to that folder.
-2. Specify the ringtone file name when you send notification from Bluemix Push dashboard.
+2. Specify the ringtone file name when you send notification from IBM Cloud Push dashboard.

-### Bluemix Region - Core SDK
+### IBM Cloud Region - Core SDK
- Bluemix Region specifies the location where the app hosted.
+ IBM Coud Region specifies the location where the app hosted.
 You can either use one of following values or specify the region manually.
    - `BMSClient.REGION_US_SOUTH`
    - `BMSClient.REGION_UK`
    - `BMSClient.REGION_SYDNEY`
    - `BMSClient.REGION_GERMANY`

->**Note**:  If you are using dedicated service, use `overrideServerHost` and add any of the `bluemixRegion` (bluemix region) value.
+>**Note**:  If you are using dedicated service, use `overrideServerHost` and add any of the `bluemixRegion` (IBM Coud region) value.

 #### 3.6.5